 Immediate benefits include maintaining a healthy weight, feeling more energetic, and promoting a better outlook.
-Participating in team and individual sports can boost self-confidence, provide opportunities for social interaction, and offer a chance to have fun.
+Participating in team and individual sports can boost self-confidence, provide chances for social interaction, and offer a chance to have fun.
 And regular physical activity can help prevent heart disease, diabetes, and other medical problems later in life.

 Teens can work physical activity into everyday routines, such as walking to school, doing chores, or finding an active part-time job.
-They can take be camp counselors, babysitters, or assistant coaches for young sports teams, jobs that come with a chance to be active.
+They can be camp counselors, babysitters, or assistant coaches for young sports teams, jobs that come with a chance to be active.

 Parents should try to give teens control over how they decide to be physically active.
 Teens are defining themselves as individuals and want the power to make their own decisions, so they're reluctant to do yet another thing they're told to do.
 Emphasize that it's not what they do; they just need to be physically active regularly.

 Help your teen stay active by finding an exercise regimen that fits with his or her schedule.
-Your teen may not have time to play a team sport at school or in a local league, but many gyms offer teen memberships, and kids may be able to squeeze in a visit before or after school.
+Your teen may not have time to play a team sport at school or in a local league, but many gyms offer teen memberships, and kids might be able to squeeze in a visit before or after school.

 And some teens may overdo it when it comes to fitness.
 Young athletes, particularly those involved in gymnastics, wrestling, or dance, may face pressures to lose weight.
-If your teen refuses to eat certain food groups (such as fats), becomes overly concerned with body image, appears to be exercising compulsively, or experiences a sudden change in weight, talk with your doctor.
+If your teen refuses to eat certain food groups (such as fats), becomes overly concerned with body image, appears to be exercising compulsively, or has a sudden change in weight, talk with your doctor.